A Message from Our Chief Public Health Officer

 A Message from Our Deputy Chief Public Health Officer

 My work involves providing fiscal leadership, high-level oversight, consultation, and administration of the Public Health Department’s daily operations, policies, strategic planning initiatives, and public health services.
-I collaborate with the division directors and staff to develop and expand programming, drive change, and improve strategies to ensure the CPHD infrastructure is in excellent condition to achieve our goals and fulfill our promise to the community.
+I collaborate with the City of Cambridge, CHA, and CPHD staff to develop and expand programming, drive innovation, and improve strategies to ensure the CPHD infrastructure is in excellent condition to keep our public health promise to the community.

 Sincerely,